BYD Dolphin vs Chevy Bolt 2027: Budget EV Battle - ThinkEV Canada comparison

 The Dolphin produces 204 hp (150 kW) from its single electric motor, driving the front wheels.
 BYD hasn't published official 0–100 km/h times for the Canadian spec, but global-market Dolphins with this powertrain hit 100 km/h in approximately 7.0 seconds.
 That's perfectly adequate for merging onto the 401 or passing on a two-lane highway.
 It's not exciting, but it's never going to leave you feeling unsafe.

-The Bolt 2027's powertrain specs haven't been officially confirmed, but the original Bolt produced 200 hp and hit 0–100 km/h in about 6.5 seconds.
-The Ultium platform generally offers improved power delivery, so expect the 2027 Bolt to match or slightly beat that number.
+The Bolt 2027 produces 200 hp from its single front motor and hits 0–100 km/h in about 6.5 seconds — matching the original Bolt's performance.
 Regardless, we're talking about a half-second difference that you'll only notice if you're actively timing yourself.

 Handling: